 I did require a photo of me, with Stitch, and since he wasn’t around to get a photo with, I had to make do with a super hot hat.
 It was worth it.
 Man I love me some Stitch.

 My thoughts on Disneyland

-What Disneyland has that Orlando’s parks do NOT have, is the Indiana Jones Adventure.
-It’s in Adventureland and it’s probably one of my favorite rides at Disneyland.
-It’s loud, has fire, and my kids would totally love it!
+What Disneyland has that Orlando’s parks do NOT have: Indiana Jones Adventure.
+It’s in Adventureland, and probably one of my favorite rides at Disneyland.
+Fire, loud noise equals a good time!
 It’s nothing too scary, but it does have some small dips, and there’s some backwards movement, too.